 In fact, almost all forms of life depend on photosynthesis for their supply of energy.
 The word “almost” is used because some bacteria obtain energy from H2S or H2 in complete darkness (Mathews and Van Holde 1990).

-With rare exception as in albino plants, all plants produce their own food through photosynthesis from which chemical energy is extracted.
-The carbon that is fixed in the process is also utilized as structural bases in the synthesis of organic compounds necessary for growth and development.
+With rare exception as in albino plants, all plants produce their own food through photosynthesis from which chemical energy is extracted when needed.
+The carbon that is fixed from the atmosphere in the process is also utilized as structural bases in the synthesis of organic compounds necessary for growth and development.

-What is Photosynthesis: Supply of Oxygen for Aerobic Organisms
+Supply of Oxygen for Aerobic Organisms

 Fossil Fuels for Human Use

 Another aspect in relation to what is photosynthesis is in connection with man’s daily chores and his enjoyment.
 Although it is not apparent, photosynthesis has made modern life easier.
 Let there be light and indeed, artificial light using electrical energy has become readily available; industrial factories have made available processed food and other products for human use; we ride in cars and go to distant places in trains, ships and planes; electrical gadgets and devices give us comfort at home regardless of the season and time of the day.